VirtualButFake/fusion-components-docs/docs/getting-started.md

 <script setup>
 const packageVersions = {
     FusionComponents: "0.0.265",
-    ThemeFramework: "0.0.153",
+    "theme-framework": "0.0.153",
-    FusionUtils: "0.0.144",
+    "fusion-utils": "0.0.144",
     Tailwind: "0.0.135",
 }

 const packagesContent = `[dependencies] FusionComponents = "VirtualButFake/FusionComponents@${packageVersions.FusionComponents}"
-ThemeFramework = "VirtualButFake/ThemeFramework@${packageVersions.ThemeFramework}"
+theme-framework = "VirtualButFake/theme-framework@${packageVersions["theme-framework"]}"
-# FusionUtils is recommended due to a lot of components depending on a
+# fusion-utils is recommended due to a lot of components depending on a
 # layer being created.
-This is done through [TopLayerProvider](/libs/top-layer-provider) in FusionUtils.
+This is done through [TopLayerProvider](/libs/top-layer-provider) in fusion-utils.
-FusionUtils = "VirtualButFake/FusionUtils@${packageVersions.FusionUtils}"
+fusion-utils = "VirtualButFake/fusion-utils@${packageVersions["fusion-utils"]}"
 # If you want to use Tailwind colors for your themes, add this line.
 Tailwind = "VirtualButFake/Tailwind@${packageVersions.Tailwind}"`
 </script>